9Akshit1/RoboHand/README.md

 # Final CAD
 The separate finger files and body files are in ther CAD folder.
 The full built hand CAD File is called RoboHand.stl in the CAD folder.

 The below five images are each finger's separated pieces.
 They are all essentially copies of the Middle_Finger.stl file, except they have been scaled to be shorter.
+The images below might be slightly different from the current CAD files because I may have noticed a few things to fix, but it's only slight changes.
+Also, please note that I can always just add supports before I 3D print, so we do not need to worry about that!
 ![Final CAD Thumb Finger Separated](https://hc-cdn.hel1.your-objectstorage.com/s/v3/d47e26595ff6a854219f9481595280e4a03abd23_cad_thumb.png)

 ![Final CAD Middle Finger Separated](https://hc-cdn.hel1.your-objectstorage.com/s/v3/47549fec8bafb1626f2fa633d8798c469f0eecc3_cad_middle.png)